atextor/OGIT-wiki/API-Reference.md

 ## Overview

 The api reference contains an overview over all available GraphIT apis.
+All attributes not starting with _ must be of type string.

 Supported methods are:

 * `authenticate`: authenticate against GraphIT and obtain an access token
 * `get`: get a GraphIT object via id